 The largest sectors include Advanced Manufacturing (120) companies, Logistics & Warehousing (40 companies) and Food Processing (13 companies).
-Both Clean Technology and Arts and Culture are growing sectors in Town.
+Both Clean Technology and Arts and Culture are target sectors for the Town.

 The Town of Halton Hills consists of two urban centres, Georgetown and Acton, the Halton Hills Premier Gateway employment area, three hamlets - Glen Williams, Stewarttown and Norval - and several smaller settlements.
-Halton Hills has long been recognized for its natural beauty, active agricultural community, high quality of life and proximity to major centres, including Brampton, Mississauga and Toronto.
+Halton Hills has long been recognized for its natural beauty, urban-rural mix, high quality of life and proximity to major centres, including Brampton, Mississauga and Toronto.
 The Town is ranked as one of the top small communities in Canada by a national magazine.
 Visit Haltonhills.ca